eliasvasylenko/calipto-docs/_sources/base.rst.txt

 ``(uri:uri (uri:scheme https) (uri:authority (uri:host "calipto.org")) (uri:path "/docs"))``

-The problem with this approach is that ad-hoc conversion seems prone to failure and aliasing problems.
+One problem with this approach is that ad-hoc conversion seems prone to failure and aliasing problems.

+Another problem is that it's pretty all or nothing, total encapsulation without any API, so it might make e.g. typechecking impossible.
+For built-ins that's fine, the typechecker will need special knowledge of how to deal with built-ins either way since they aren't possible to express as pure lambdas (that's the point).

 Is it okay for a datum to look like a symbol to one module and look like a structure to another with transparent conversion between representations?
 Or would it be better to convert manually?